howl.interact

 More advanced selection options including hierarchical menus are provided by

-interaction described below.
+the explore interaction described below.

 select_buffer (opts)

-Lets the user select a buffer from a list of all buffers. opts
+Lets the user select a buffer from a list of all buffers. opts is a table

 containing:

-: [optional] The title displayed in the command line title bar.
+- title: [optional] The title displayed in the command line title bar.
 Default is ‘Buffers’.

-Returns the Buffer selected by the user, or nil
+Returns the Buffer selected by the user, or nil if the user

-presses escape
+presses escape.

 select_location(opts)